Diwali – The Festival of Lights

 On Bhaubij, married sisters invite their brothers to their homes for lunch or dinner.
 Brothers give gifts to their sisters.

-The marriage of Tulsi is the last day of the Diwali festival on which the small ceremony of the marriage of the Tulsi plant with Lord Vishnu is celebrated.
+The marriage of Tulsi is the last day of the Diwali festival, on which the small ceremony of the marriage of the Tulsi plant with Lord Vishnu is celebrated.

 Impact of Deepavali on the Economy: